jakobottar/pl-season-explorer/docs/process_book.md

 - Spatial region chosen to encode which teams are playing since it's the most important attribute of this categorical data
 - Saturation/hue on a diverging scale chosen to show the margin of victory since it's ordinal data and the position attribute is already taken, and luminance would make it harder to read the text inside.

-### Game detail:
+### Game detail

+For the game detail view, we did not use a generic visualization such as an adjacency matrix or a bar graph.
+Such a single representation would not be a good fit for our data, which, while having a clear structure, varies considerably from game to game.
+Instead we settled on a custom encoding, by which each half of a game is represented by an axis, and goals and red cards for each team are positioned on that axis to see when each team scored or received a red card.

 ![Game Detail view](img/GameDetail.png)

 - This is a custom visualization that does not correspond to something like a bar chart or a line chart since the data is not easily fit by one of these common visualization types.
 - Position is used for the times in the game of goals and red cards since it's the dominant encoding
-- Hue is used for the team scoring the goal or receiving the red card, since it's a categorical attribute and hue is the next dominant channel after position, and also for consistency with other views.
+- Hue is used to show scoring the goal or receiving the red card, since it's a categorical attribute and hue is the next dominant channel after position, and also for consistency with other views.
+The hues are the same as those used in the bump chart and total points.

+### View interaction

+Explanatory text

+**INSERT IMAGES HERE ONCE STORY IS DONE**

+- Bullet-point justification

 ## Evaluation